educational-technology-collective/morf/docs/documentation/README.md

 RUN service mysql start
 ```

+This step adds scripts and directories from the local directory to the dockerfile itself using the [docker run](https://docs.docker.com/engine/reference/run/) command and starts mySQL within the container.

-This step adds scripts and directories used in the MORF workflow.
-You can see that these scripts and directories match those in the `mwe/` directory.
-These are the scripts that are used in the extract, train, and test workflow; `mwe.py` is a simple "controller" script that reads the input from the `docker run` command in MORF and uses it to control the flow of execution.
-This step also starts the mySQL server.
+To see which scripts and directories are being added. look inside the directory containing the `dockerfile` in the `mwe` directory of the github repo.
+The scripts added here are used in the extract, train, and test workflow; `mwe.py` is a simple script that reads the input from the `docker run` command in MORF and uses it to control the flow of execution.

+Any modules, code, or other files you want to be available inside your Docker image during execution must be added by using `ADD` in your dockerfile; no code can be downloaded or installed during execution.

 #### (7) define entrypoint